Militants kill 8 Syria troops near truce zone

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BEIRUT: Jihadists have killed at least eight Syrian government troops near a planned buffer zone around the country’s last major rebel bastion, a monitor said on Saturday.
+BEIRUT: Militants have killed at least eight Syrian government troops near a planned buffer zone around the country´s last major rebel bastion, a monitor said on Saturday.

 The Syrian Observatory for Human Rights said the attack took place late on Friday in the north of Hama province near the planned buffer zone around rebel-held territory in neighbouring Idlib.